 - Rollovers — Tanker trucks have a higher center of gravity, which makes them less stable.
 Was the truck driver involved in an accident trained and qualified to drive a tanker truck?
 Trucks with a high center of gravity lean when the driver enters a turn and the liquid in the cargo tank shifts.
 A driver who is inexperienced at driving a cargo tanker may take a curve too quickly and cause a sudden load shift, leading a truck to roll over.

-Contact an Indianapolis Truck Accident Lawyer
+Contact an Indianapolis Truck Crash Lawyer

 The Indianapolis-based truck wreck lawyers at Craig, Kelley & Faultless LLC know how to identify the causes of semi and tractor-trailer collisions.
 We work with traffic accident reconstruction experts to pinpoint exactly how an accident happened and build a compelling case for compensation for families harmed by negligent truck drivers and trucking companies.
 We have helped many victims of large truck crashes in Indiana obtain the compensation to get back on their feet after a devastating 18 wheeler crash.